Expired: SAP Fiori Cloud, extended demo – Preserving your Content Beyond 90 Days

 Import (to new account)

-- From SAP Fiori, Demo Cloud Edition (or SAP Fiori, Cloud Edition) launch SAP Web IDE
+- From SAP Fiori Cloud, extended demo (or regular enterprise account) launch SAP Web IDE

-- Choose File > Import > From file system > Select your extension project
+- Choose File > Import > File or Project > Select your extension project

-- Your extension project will be imported and you can continue customization’s or again deploy to the SAP HANA Cloud Platform and register to the SAP Fiori launchpad
+- Your extension project will be imported and you can continue customization’s or again deploy to SAP Cloud Platform and register to SAP Fiori launchpad

 If you have created Fiori like apps in SAP Web IDE you will need to use the same export/import option mentioned above to preserve your work.